GreyLanternLab/greys-library/Human_Trafficking/BOOK:A_Crime_so_Monstrous.md

-A Crime So Monstrous van E. Benjamin Skinner.
+A Crime So Monstrous by E. Benjamin Skinner.
-Geschikt voor studie, OSINT/anti-trafficking context en copy-paste gebruik.

 A Crime So Monstrous — General Summary